 Register for the webinar here

-- March 23, 2021 – March 25, 2021 University of Kentucky Interactive Mentoring to Enhance Research Skills (IMERS) – Training providing by the University of Kentucky
+- March 23, 2021 – March 25, 2021, University of Kentucky Interactive Mentoring to Enhance Research Skills (IMERS) – Training provided by the University of Kentucky

 Join on March 23 – 25 for a focused virtual workshop that will delve into key pre-submission considerations for your next NIH grant application.
 Details for this event are outlined on this printable flyer.
 Individual sessions for this event will not be recorded and disseminated for asynchronous viewing, so please plan to join for the live events. – Registration Deadline: 18 Feb 2021

 The Zoom meeting link can be found here